The Omnivore's Dilemma: Reception

 Economist Tyler Cowen argued, "The problems with Pollan's 'self-financed' meal reflect the major shortcoming of the book: He focuses on what is before his eyes but neglects the macro perspective of the economist.
 He wants to make the costs of various foods transparent, but this is an unattainable ideal, given the interconnectedness of markets."

 Washington State University, situated in an agricultural area of Washington state, chose this book to be part of its freshman reading program in 2009 but soon canceled the program.
 Many in the university's community, including those who manage the kinds of industrial farms The Omnivore's Dilemma discusses, were unhappy with the selection, and there was speculation that the cancellation was a result of political influence.
 Elson Floyd, president of WSU, stated instead that it was a budgetary issue, and when food safety expert William Marler offered to pay the claimed shortfall, the program was reinstated, and Pollan was invited to speak on campus.

-Studies have shown that the locavorism Pollan advocates is not necessarily beneficial to the environment.
-As an example, a study by Lincoln University showed that raising sheep, apples, and dairy in the United Kingdom resulted in greater carbon dioxide emissions than importing those products from New Zealand to the UK.
-Critics have claimed that the cost of food production, including importing feed for animals and disruption to the energy efficiency of the ecosystem, can be more harmful to ecosystems than simply importing food.
-Some critics have also argued that simply omitting meat itself would be much less energy intensive than locavorism.

 Honors

 The New York Times named The Omnivore's Dilemma one of the ten best books of 2006, Additionally, Pollan received a James Beard Award for the work.

-The book has also been published in a young reader's edition, and it is being used in cross curricular lessons by teachers interested in promoting its message.
+The book has also been published in a young reader's edition, and it is being used in cross-curricular lessons by teachers interested in promoting its message.